-The Antitrust Division subsequently indicted Norris on several counts, including price fixing and corruptly persuading others with intent to cause others to alter, destroy, mutilate or conceal records.
-131 Norris attempted to exclude testimony by the attorney for Morgan Crucible to whom he had given the allegedly fabricated scripts, arguing that his communications with the lawyer were protected by attorney-client privilege.
+The Division subsequently indicted Norris on several counts, including price-fixing and corruptly persuading others with intent to cause others to alter, destroy, mutilate or conceal records.
+Norris attempted to exclude testimony by the attorney for Morgan Crucible, to whom he had given the allegedly fabricated scripts, arguing that his communications with the lawyer were protected by attorney-client privilege.
 The key issue was whether an attorney-client relationship existed between corporate counsel and Norris as an individual, or whether counsel represented only the company.
 As supporting evidence for the existence of an attorney-client relationship with Norris as an individual, Norris cited an email in which the attorney said he had told the Antitrust Division that 'the firm represents the parent company, its affiliates and its current employees'.
-132 The trial court found that no attorney-client relationship existed between counsel for the corporation and Mr Norris as an individual, and allowed the lawyer to testify.
-133
+The trial court found that no attorney-client relationship existed between counsel for the corporation and Norris as an individual, and allowed the lawyer to testify.
+The trial court found that no extraption and allowed the lawyer to testify.